Promoting transparency for better pension outcomes

 - Are the parties responsible and methods for selecting the board member outlined?

-- Are all the members of the board of directors named and listed?
+- Are all the members of the board of directors named?

 - Are the sub committees that each member sits on documented?

-- Is the start date and each members term listed?
+- Is the start date of each board member disclosed?

 - Are the oversight responsibilities of the board and each sub committee available for view, or at least a detailed summary?